ElementsDAO/platform/README.md

 When making a pull request, ensure that:

 - All tests pass.
-- Code coverage remains at 100% (coverage tests must currently be written in hardhat).
 - All new code adheres to the style guide:
   - All lint checks pass.
 - A descriptive summary of the PR has been provided.